yuvallanger/matplotlib/doc/api/api_changes.rst

   removed add_axes and add_subplot from backend_bases.
 Use
   figure.add_axes and add_subplot instead.
 The figure now manages the current axes with gca and sca for get and set current axe.
-If you have code you are porting which called, eg, figmanager.add_axes, you can now simply do figmanager.canvas.figure.add_axes.
+If you have code you are porting which called, e.g., figmanager.add_axes, you can now simply do figmanager.canvas.figure.add_axes.

 Changes for 0.65